davewalker5/MusicCatalogue/docker/ui/README.md

 }
 ```

-The UI is a React application and requests to the service originate from the local browser, so the URL must be accessible from the host.
-In the example Docker Compose file, listed below, both the UI and serive are run in Docker on the same host, with container ports mapped to host ports using the "ports" section.
+The UI is a React application that runs in the local browser, so the URL must be
+accessible from the host.

 #### Running the Image